VinzenzTrimborn/Think.Make.Start./README.md

 During that time a built a software prototype which might be rolled out within the next year as part of a new product.

-After gaining so many insight into the automation industry I decided to dive deeper into Hardware instead of Information Systems (my current Study program) and applied for a Modular Robotics Masters projects.
+After gaining so many insight into the automation industry, I decided to dive deeper into hardware instead of Information Systems (my current Study program) and applied for a Modular Robotics Masters project.
 Currently, we are testing robots/sensors, to automate the difficult task of concrete removal in the construction industry.
 In a small group, we set up a navigation stack and mounted a LIDAR onto a mobile platform to test out the abilities of localization and navigation in foggy/dirty air construction environments.

 Here you see an image of an ultrasonic sensor connected to an Arduino to retrieve sensor data from it.